GLOBAL MARKETS-Stocks struggle, oil down, on rate and recession fears

 By Huw Jones and Koh Gui Qing

-NEW YORK/LONDON, Aug 31 (Reuters) - World stock markets struggled to recover on Wednesday after a three-day losing streak, as stubborn inflation that has central banks on both sides of the Atlantic preparing to raise borrowing costs again next month kept investors on edge.
+NEW YORK, Aug 31 (Reuters) - World stocks fell again on Wednesday, as expectations that central banks on both sides of the Atlantic will likely raise borrowing costs again next month soured sentiment and stoked recession fears, which dragged oil prices below $90 a barrel.

-Wall Street slipped after eking out early gains, while U.S. crude oil prices sank for a second day, with worries that tightening monetary policy around the world will hurt demand and drag on the global economy.
+Wall Street struggled to hang on to early gains while European shares deepened losses, hobbled by worries that tightening monetary policy around the world will hurt demand and drag on the global economy.

 Underscoring the growth risks on the horizon, analysts at Capital Economics warned of a possible U.S. recession.